Welcome Blessings!

 Ever refresh your weather app multiple times, hoping the forecast will magically change from rain to sunshine?
 It’s an odd yet common reflex, and it’s fueled by our brain’s optimism bias.
 It has a natural tendency to lean toward positive outcomes, sometimes ignoring the more realistic scenarios.

-This bias helps keep you hopeful, even when circumstances aren’t looking great.
+This bias helps keep us hopeful, even when circumstances aren’t looking great.
 It’s similar to that one friend who always thinks they’re about to win the lottery—it clings to hope, even when logic suggests otherwise.

 Picture this: You trip on the sidewalk, and immediately, you feel as if the entire world has seen your clumsy moment.
 The truth is, most people probably didn’t notice.